openUC2/openUC2.github.io/docs/01_Toolboxes/08_DiscoveryFluorescenceLASER/01_LASER_Fluoresence_smart_Microscope.md

 ### 2.6: Setup and Use the Camera Software

-1. Connect the camera to your PC.
+1. Connect the camera via cable to your PC.

-camera plug

 2. For the installation process and useage of the software, follow these instructions: [Install MVS App for Camera Utilization](https://openuc2.github.io/docs/Toolboxes/DiscoveryInterferometer/SoftwareTutorial/#install-mvs-app-for-camera-utilization).